Latest News in Atlanta, GA

 Your trusted source for local Atlanta, GA news, updated daily with the most important stories from your community.

-A woman was hospitalized after being stabbed during an attempted bank robbery in Atlanta, as reported by local police.
-The incident highlights ongoing concerns regarding public safety and crime in the area.
-Authorities are investigating the circumstances surrounding the attack.
+A man was shot and killed near a seafood restaurant in Marietta, Georgia, as reported by the city’s police department.
+The incident highlights ongoing concerns regarding public safety in the area.
+Local authorities are investigating the circumstances surrounding the shooting.

 JD Vance is leaving the Senate for the vice presidency.
 That's set off a scramble for his Ohio seat